-Calling all chefs!
-A charity cook-off is a classic way to engage your supporters and raise some money for your cause—and did we mention eat a lot of good food, too?
+Looking for big money fundraising ideas that tap into your supporters’ love of food?
+We’ve got you covered!
+A charity cook-off is a classic way to engage your supporters and raise some money for your cause.
 To pull off this event, you’ll need some sort of theme (bonus points if it relates to your cause!) and plenty of willing participants.
 Charge a small entrance fee and sell tickets to the big event for all your hungry guests.

 Simply put, no one wants to turn down delicious food or the chance to prove that they’re a master chef.